Outdated or Unsupported Browser Detected

 Section 3 - Appeals

-If the employer, the claimant, or the department disagrees with a decision by the administrative law judge (ALJ), also called an Appeal Tribunal Decision (ATD), then the decision may be appealed to the Labor and Industry Review Commission (LIRC), an agency that decides appeals in unemployment insurance and other employment-related claims.
+If the employer, the claimant, or the department disagrees with the Appeal Tribunal Decision (ATD), then the decision may be appealed to the Labor and Industry Review Commission (LIRC), an agency that decides appeals in unemployment insurance and other employment-related claims.
 LIRC is an independent agency that is separate from the department.

-If an appeal to LIRC is filed, it must be postmarked or received by LIRC or the UI Division within 21 days from the date on which the ALJ's decision was issued.
-See Appendix A in this section for the addresses of LIRC and the UI Division Offices.
-LIRC will accept faxed appeals at 608-267-4409, and appeals filed online at http://dwd.wisconsin.gov/lirc/petition/uipetition.asp.
-The appeal deadline and information on how to appeal a decision to LIRC will be included with the ALJ's decision.
+If an appeal to LIRC is filed, it must be postmarked or received by LIRC within 21 days from the date on which the Appeal Tribunal Decision was issued.
+See Appendix A in this section for the address of LIRC.
+LIRC will accept faxed appeals at (608) 267-4409, and appeals filed online at https://lirc.wisconsin.gov/ui_appeal.htm.
+The appeal deadline and information on how to appeal a decision to LIRC will be included with the appeal tribunal's decision.
 LIRC will mail a confirmation to verify that the appeal has been filed to the business or person filing the appeal and any opposing party.

 Except in most tax cases, LIRC decisions do not set legal precedent.
-For more information on precedence in tax cases, see item 1.B.10.
+For more information on precedence in tax cases, see Part 1B, Item 10.